-It should be noted that the validity of the approximation of the eigenfunction is limited by the radius of convergence of the Taylor series, which is determined by the location of the (possibly complex-valued) equilibria of the dynamics (see the discussion in \cite{Mauroy_Mezic_stability}). \end{description}
+where $\mathbf{\overline{e}}_r$ is the vector of monomials $e_i$ of total degree equal to $r$.
+It should be noted that the validity of the approximation of the eigenfunction is limited by the radius of convergence of the Taylor series, which depends on the location of the (possibly complex-valued) equilibria of the dynamics (see the discussion in \cite{Mauroy_Mezic_stability}). \end{itemize}